 In the evening, Luoyang Old Town is a lively place to stroll, try local food, or pick up some souvenirs.
 On the southeast corner of the old town, a newly rebuilt area for tourism, Luoyi Old Town, is pretty and nice to stroll in the evening when the buildings are all illuminated.

 Although temperatures may not be as comfortable during Summer and Winter, Luoyang is perfect to visit all year round.

 Luoyang holds a Peony Festival every year from early April to early May.
 During that time, the city sees many tourists, so travelers who are not going for the Peony Festival should avoid visiting during the festival.

-Both the Longmen Grottoes and the Shaolin Temple are top tourist attractions in China, so we do not recommend visiting during Chinese public holidays, weekends, and summer break (July to August).
+Both Longmen Grottoes and Shaolin Temple are top tourist attractions in China, so we do not recommend visiting during Chinese public holidays, weekends, and summer break (July to August).

 Luoyang is situated between Beijing and Xi'an, about 4 hours by bullet train from Beijing or about 1.5 hours by bullet train from Xi'an.
-If your tour in China has a stop in Xi'an, then Luoyang can be conveniently fit into your itinerary.
+If you plan to visit Xi'an on your tour in China, then Luoyang can be conveniently fit into your itinerary.
 Apart from the bullet trains, Luoyang Beijiao Airport runs domestic flights to/from major cities in other provinces.